What Are Key Performance Indicators (KPIs) in general?

 Salaries and bonuses are the most direct costs.
 That enables the accounting firm to calculate gross margin as the difference between net revenues and total wage costs.

 A deeper analysis should show the structure of salaries.
 How much cost is related to people ended on performing services to the Clients and how much cost is related to other activities such as administration, business development, etc. For the most precise analysis we recommend of use time tracking of employees per activity, so the cost will be automatically generated for each activity.
 In the second part of this article, we present how to easily do that with Timesheet software for accountants.

 Commercial costs represent costs that are basically related to commercial activities such as marketing as well as indirectly related to staff.

-General costs include cost related to the general business administration.
-Those costs are usually related to insurance, software costs, cars, office material, maintenance, mailing and phone costs, internet and server costs etc.
+General costs include costs related to the general business administration.
+Those costs are usually related to insurance, software costs, cars, office material, maintenance, mailing and phone costs, internet and server costs, etc.

 EBITDA represents earnings before interest, taxes, depreciation, and amortization.

-EBITDA measure of a company’s overall performance and represent an alternative to net income.
+EBITDA measures a company’s overall performance and represents an alternative to net income.

-This is not usual to report EBITDA in P&L of accounting firm, but we trust that each profit metrics should be reported due to the recommended analysis.
+This is not usual to report EBITDA in the P&L of an accounting firm, but we trust that each profit metric should be reported due to the recommended analysis.